jonottenbreit/finance-dashboard/README.md

 - **Transfers** (cc payments/internal moves) are excluded from P&L (tagging step coming).
 - **Balances:** liabilities may be typed positive in CSVs; loader normalizes them to **negative** using `account_dim.type`.
 - **Net worth in visuals:** do **not** sum across months; use end-of-period measures (see below).
+- **Allocations:** weights are derived from positions → grouped by asset_class, compared against targets.

 ---